ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Experiments

-EDF dataset contains PSG readings of 20 healthy subjects with 10 males and 10 females.
+EDF dataset was first published in 2013 with the polysomnography (PSG) readings of 20 healthy subjects (10 males and 10 females).
+It contains data from two studies: Sleep Cassette (SC* files) and Sleep Telemetry (ST* files).
+The Sleep Cassette study (1987-1991) addresses the age effects on sleep, while the Sleep Telemetry study (1994) addressed the temazepam effects on sleep.
 Each PSG recording consists of two EEG channels namely Fpz-Cz and Pz-Oz, with a sampling rate of 100 Hz.
 We adopted the EEG recordings from Fpz-Cz channel following previous studies \cite{deepsleepnet,seqsleepnet,attnSleep_paper}.